Learn to Use a PlaneAdmin 12021-04-07T09:49:21+01:00

 Which Plane Do I Need?

-Let’s keep this simple, for your first and possibly only plane, a No5 or 5½ is a good start.
+Let’s keep this simple, for your first and arguably your only plane, a No5 or 5½ is a good start.
 Known as the jack plane, it covers all the things you’re likely to do with a hand plane, from flattening to smoothing.
 The shape of the blade is often more important than the length of the plane, so buy a second blade that you can shape for the task at hand.

 Expect to pay somewhere between £160 to £350 for a new one.
 These planes tend to hold their value so secondhand tools aren’t that much cheaper.
 Still, it’s worth keeping an eye out for one that’s under the market value.
 If this is going to be your only plane, then investing a sizable amount of money on a good quality plane makes sense.